AhmedShaiyan/tp/docs/UserGuide.md

 <h2 id="features"> Features </h2>

 > [!NOTE]
+>
+> When using the `daily` function, choose a date from late March to early April 2024, as that is when most of the
+> articles are from.
+>
 > Regarding the command format:
 >
 > - Words in `{Curly Braces}` are parameters to be supplied by the user.